 Sara served on the Corvallis School Board from 2001 until 2006.
 In 2010, President Barack Obama appointed Sara to the National Council on Disability.
 The nomination was confirmed by a unanimous vote of the US Senate.

 She was a National Council on State Legislators Child Welfare Fellow and the national Education Policy Chair for the Council on State Governments.
 She was named a Henry Toll Fellow, a Marshall Memorial Fellow, a Milbank Memorial Fellow and participated in the US Department of State's American Council of Young Political Leaders foreign exchange program.

 In 2017, Sara was featured as one of Time Magazine's "Person of the Year" Silence Breakers.
 Her work on disability and youth issues is regularly highlighted in national print, film and radio.
 In 2021, she was honored with the Carl Levin Award for Effective Oversight from the Levin Institute at the Wayne State School of Law for her work to address abuse of youth in residential programs.

 Before serving in the Legislature, Sara was the Children with Disabilities and Family Support Coordinator for the Oregon Department of Human Services.
 She also worked as a parent education instructor at Linn-Benton Community College and as a regional coordinator for the Oregon Parent Training and Information Center (now FACT Oregon), where she provided training to parents, educators and administrators about special education law and practice.
 For several years, she was also employed as a youth minister at Grace Lutheran Church (ELCA) in Corvallis.

-Gelser earned her BA in history and education from Earlham College in Richmond, Indiana, and an MAIS degree from Oregon State University.
-She lives in Corvallis with her husband, Dr. Michael Blouin.
+Sara earned her BA in History and Education from Earlham College and a MAIS degree in History and Women and gender studies from Oregon State University.
+Sara lives in Corvallis with her husband, Dr. Michael Blouin.
 She has four adult children and one teenaged stepson.